JuliaPOMDP/POMDPs.jl/README.md

 ## Simulation Functions
 - `simulate(pomdp::POMDP, policy::Policy,initial_belief::Belief,rng=MersenneTwister(),eps=0.0,initial_state=nothing)`
-runs a simulation using the specified polciy and returns the accumulated reward
+runs a simulation using the specified policy and returns the accumulated reward
 - `simulate(mdp::POMDP, policy::Policy,initial_state::Any,rng=MersenneTwister(),eps=0.0)` runs a simulation using the
-specified polciy and returns the accumulated reward
+specified policy and returns the accumulated reward